Technics and Industry - Unsealed Radioactive Materials

-Technics and Industry - non medical use of open radioactive materials
+Technics and Industry - non medical use of unsealed radioactive materials

-Specific training for Radiation protection officers and further persons responsible for radiation protection with respect to non-medical use of open radioactive materials; according to General Radiation Protection Regulation §42 and Annex 8, as amended by BGBl.
-II No. 76/2012.
+Specific training for Radiation protection officers and further persons responsible for radiation protection with respect to non-medical use of open radioactive materials; according to General Radiation Protection Regulation §80 and Annex 18, as amended by BGBl.
+II No. 339/2020.br>

-Topics covered according to General Radiation Protection Regulation 42 Annex 8C, among other topics:
+Topics covered according to General Radiation Protection Regulation 80 Annex 18, among other topics:

 - Applications of open radioactive materials